Kalu Pande: Marital Relationship with Basnyats

 King Prithvi Narayan Shah formed an alliance with Basnyat and Pande families of Gorkha in his quest for the unification of Nepal.
 As per his Divya Upadesh, King Prithvi Narayan is known to have arranged the marriage between Kaji Kehar Singh Basnyat, the second son of Senapati Badabir Shivaram Singh Basnyat, and Mukhiyani Chitra Devi, the daughter of Kaji Kalu Pande.
 Shivaram Singh Basnyat was addressed as Senapati Badabir (Brave Chief of the Army) in all the documents of that era.
 He died in the defensive battle of Sanga Chowk during Unification of Nepal on 1803 B.S.

 Kalu Pande memorial

 The burial ground of Kaji Kalu Pande on a hill top.
 It lies in Chandragiri, western outskirts of Kathmandu from where Gorkha can be seen.
-It is said that Kalu Pande requested to be burried where he could see his homeland of Gorkha so, he was burried in that spot.
+It is said that Kalu Pande requested to be buried where he could see his homeland of Gorkha so, he was buried in that spot.
 It is also called Kalu Pande Hill and is a popular hiking spot.